everii-Group/mocoapp-api-docs/sections/project_tasks.md

 ## DELETE /projects/{id}/tasks/destroy_all

+{: .warning }
-⚠ Not deletable tasks on a project will be skipped.
+Not deletable tasks on a project will be skipped.

 ```bash
 curl -X DELETE \